 - Following a successful board of review, the council processes both applications and forwards them to the National Advancement Program Team.
 Local council action on alternative merit badges does not require national approval.

-14 In order to be an Eagle Scout candidate, a Venturer or Sea Scout must have achieved First Class rank as a Scout or as a Lone Scout,
+14 In order to be an Eagle Scout candidate, a Venturer or Sea Scout must have achieved First Class rank as a registered Scout or as a Lone Scout,